Frequently Asked Questions

 Do Not Call / Do Not Disturb Registries

-Senegal does not maintain an official Do Not Call registry.
-However, businesses should:
+Senegal doesn't maintain an official Do Not Call registry.
+Maintain your own suppression lists and:

 Time Zone Sensitivity